IPG-Automotive-UK/infofile-utils/README.md

 const infofile = require("@ipguk/infofile-reader-and-writer");

-// get the absolute path to the infofile const infofilePath = C:\infofiles\infofile
+// get the absolute path to the infofile const file = C:\infofiles\infofile

-// set the value for the key "SuspF.Spring.l0" to 0.351 status = infofile.setKeys({infofilePath, setKeyValues:{key: "SuspF.Spring.l0", value: 0.351, type: "double"}});
+// set the value for the keys "SuspF.Spring.l0" to 0.351 status = infofile.setKeys({file, values:{keys: "SuspF.Spring.l0", value: 0.351, type: "double"}});

 // console.log the status, returns 0 if successful, -1 if not
 console.log(status)